Understand invoices with reports

 -

-If you run a report with a large amount of data, the process may take some minutes.
+Run the report.
+Note that if you run a report with a large amount of data, the process may take some minutes.

 -